 What we said we What we have done Chapter would do Improve data The coronavirus pandemic has had a massive impact Health and collection and on our ability to engage with health.
-This work has not Support increase autism progressed.
-However, work nationally in NHS England diagnosis being has begun to improve access to GPs, which the included on GP National Autistic Society is influencing to make sure registers that it better records autism diagnoses in GP records To give The coronavirus pandemic impacted groups being additional able to run so this was limited support to GMAC was successful in getting a business case autism specific agreed to develop a monthly virtual group for autistic groups across adults.
+This work has Support increase autism not progressed.
+However, work nationally in NHS England has begun to improve access to GPs, which diagnosis being included on GP the National Autistic Society is influencing to make sure registers that it better records autism diagnoses in GP records To give The coronavirus pandemic impacted groups being able to run so this was limited additional support to GMAC was successful in getting a business case autism specific agreed to develop a monthly virtual group for autistic groups across adults.
 This has led to the development of the monthly GM.
-Develop virtual support group for autistic adults due to start in a business January 2022 case for online support for The National Autistic Society branch development autistic adults. was affected by the coronavirus pandemic Work with the National Autistic Society to look into developing a branch in GM.
-Reasonable An Implementation group with a mix of stakeholders Adjustments was set up in May 2019 and continued throughout the for health duration of the strategy care settings Development of a Reasonable Adjustment card. including These will be available to download for free from the business case GMAC website in April 2022 for autism Work to understand support available to complete friendly health passports and promotion of this hospitals.
-New GMAC web pages on getting reasonable adjustments in acute settings This business case has not progressed due to the pandemic.
+Develop virtual support group for autistic adults due to start in a business January 2022 case for online support for The National Autistic Society branch development was autistic adults. affected by the coronavirus pandemic Work with the National Autistic Society to look into developing a branch in GM.
+Reasonable An Implementation group with a mix of stakeholders Adjustments was set up in May 2019 and continued throughout the for health duration of the strategy care settings Development of a Reasonable Adjustment card.
+These including will be available to download for free from the GMAC business case website in April 2022 for autism friendly Work to understand support available to complete hospitals. health passports and promotion of this New GMAC web pages on getting reasonable adjustments in acute settings This business case has not progressed due to the pandemic.
 There are also new developments via the NHS LTP and the OMMT.
 In response to the coronavirus pandemic all the parent seminars were transferred onto online formats.
-This did not include the Carer's Resilience Group because of the staff team's capacity being reduced and need to focus on getting other seminars online during the pandemic.
-GMAC has also been given additional funding to extend the parent seminars to diverse communities across GM
+This did not include the seminars to diverse communities across GM

+Carer's Resilience Group because of the staff team's capacity being reduced and need to focus on getting other seminars online during the pandemic.
+GMAC has also been given additional funding to extend the parent